Benefits of Outsourced Managed Services for Data Center Hosting

 - Software as a Service (SaaS)

-With a broad array of available MSP service offerings most any configuration can be found, however, the services available from pure Colocation providers typically places most of the administrative and systems management burden on the hosted customer’s internal IT staff.
-While Colo can be considerably less expensive, customers must weigh the real costs of staffing against the potential efficiencies of scale achievable by using a MSP, or by taking a hybrid approach of hosting in the less expensive Colo facility and engaging Outsourced Managed Services (OMS) partnered with the Colo providers.
+With a broad array of available MSP service offerings most any configuration can be found.
+However, the services available from pure Colocation providers typically place most of the administrative and systems management burden on the hosted customer’s internal IT staff.
+While Colo can be considerably less expensive, customers must weigh the real costs of staffing against the potential efficiencies of scale.
+They can also take a hybrid approach of hosting in the less expensive Colo facility and engaging Outsourced Managed Services (OMS) that are partners with the Colo providers.

 Outsourced Managed Services Benefits

-Outsourced Managed Service providers can be tailored to fill gaps in existing internal IT expertise, provide after hours support and response, and provide tiered levels of service not practical within a company’s existing IT staff.
-OMS thus becomes a virtual IT staff for the Colo hosted customer capable of responding instantly to increasing or decreasing demand and allowing greater flexibility of physical site selection for a Colo provider (OMS provides onsite staff or employs staff who can be onsite at the Colo facility within a predetermined response time).
+Outsourced Managed Service providers can be tailored to fill gaps in existing internal IT expertise.
+They can also provide after hours support and response, as well as tiered levels of service not practical within a company’s existing IT staff.
+OMS thus becomes a virtual IT staff for the Colo hosted customer.
+Virtual staff is capable of responding instantly to increasing or decreasing demand and allows greater flexibility of physical site selection for a Colo provider.
 Further, OMS can reduce a company’s internal risks associated with staffing costs, inadequate technical training, downtime due to staff availability, and adherence to regulatory or security compliance requirements.

 Data Center Services Selection

 With the vast array of options for data center hosting and services, each company must weigh the options and benefits specific to their business and customer requirements.
-There are no easy templates to determine the best configuration and choices for data center hosting and services given the complexity involved.
+There are no easy templates to determine the best configuration of data center hosting and services.
 However, the options are available to meet the needs of most any business regardless of scale or complexity.
-Successful and cost-effective results are being achieved by a growing number of businesses through thorough research and careful planning.
+With thorough research and detailed planning, successful and cost-effective results can be achieved.